nitrodragon/Minecraft2D/README.md

  - The C key clears the board.
  - The S key saves your map to an XML file.
  - The L key loads it back.
+ - The mouse controls your position.
+Click to place a block.
+ -- The arrow keys and space can also be used.